olmozavala/cca_cont/README.md

 Install in Windows (Ubuntu)
 ---------------------------
 0.- Dowload and install Java JDK.
+First check which version of Java does your Matlab uses with `java -version`.
-Currently using JDK 8.
-Download from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+ For version JDK 7.
+Download from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)

-1.- Download jdbc driver for postgresql from here [link](https://jdbc.postgresql.org/) (please select the one that corresponds to your Java version, if you are using Java 8 then it should be JDBC42).
+1.- Download jdbc driver for postgresql from here [link](https://jdbc.postgresql.org/) (please select the one that corresponds to your Java version, if you are using Java 7 then it should be JDBC41).

-3.- Add the jar file into your path, we are currently using the one from `.\DB\JDBCDriver\postgresql-9.4.1211.jar`.
+3.- Add the jar file into your path, we are currently using the one from `.\DB\JDBCDriver\postgresql-9.4.1211.jre7.jar`.

 4.- Test the connection to the database with matlab:
   ~~~~
-   javaaddpath('.\DB\JDBCDriver\postgresql-9.4.1211.jar');
+   javaaddpath('.\DB\JDBCDriver\postgresql-9.4.1211.jre7.jar');

    conn = database('contingencia','soloread','SH3<t!4e',...
                   'Vendor','PostgreSQL','Server','132.248.8.238')